 In 1800 the family moved to the Ohio frontier.
 In 1802 his brother, Wilson Shannon, was born and was said to be the first white child born in Warren township.
-In January 1803 George’s father was caught out in a severe snow storm and froze to death.
-Later that year eighteen year-old George, who was said to be a handsome young man, with blue eyes and black hair, heard there was a US Army captain named Meriwether Lewis who was looking for recruits to enlist in the army and go with him on an expedition across the continent as part of what was officially call the “Corps of Discovery.”
+In January 1803 George’s father was caught out in a severe snowstorm and froze to death.
+Later that year eighteen-year-old George, who was said to be a handsome young man, with blue eyes and black hair, heard there was a US Army captain named Meriwether Lewis who was looking for recruits to enlist in the army and go with him on an expedition across the continent as part of what was officially called the “Corps of Discovery.”

 (Right: "Captain William Clark Meeting the Northwest Indians," by Charles M. Russell.
 York is seen in the blue vest with the musket over his shoulder.)

 Lewis was clearly impressed with Shannon to have agreed to consider such a young man for the expedition, but his original recruitment was conditional.
 Lewis and 2nd Lieutenant William Clark had agreed that both would have veto power over each man selected.
 Lewis had insisted that he and Clark share command of the group, even though he outranked him.
 Clark not only agreed to add Shannon to the group, but he was also so impressed with the young man that he even appointed him to take over the duties of the sergeant of his section, Nathaniel Pryor, whenever he was sick or away.
 On October 19, 1803, George was officially enlisted as a private in the U.S. Army.
 He was assigned to be one of the hunters who would provide for the group.